Personal Injury Frequently Asked Questions

 Generally, a personal injury lawyer represents the plaintiff (or plaintiffs) against the defendant (or defendants), the defendant’s insurance company, and the defendant’s and insurance company’s lawyers.
 A personal injury lawyer fights to obtain full and fair compensation for their client.
 This compensation helps pay for medical bills, lost wages, pain and suffering, and other losses caused by mental and physical injury suffered as a result of the crash or incident.

-Another goal is to make the insurance company hear the client and their story and take accountability for the harm they and their insured have negligently or otherwise caused the client.
+Another goal is to make the insurance company hear the client’s story and take accountability for the harm they and their insured have negligently or otherwise caused the client.
 If you are an accident victim, you are a victim.
 You have a right to your voice and to have your story heard.
 Too often, insurance companies simply try to turn a blind eye to the injuries they and their insured have caused.
 A Montana law firm, like AFJ Law Firm, can make them hear you and hold them accountable for what they have done.

 The are significant advantages to hiring a personal injury lawyer earlier in the process.
 These include:

-• An experienced attorney or personal injury firm will handle the insurance company for you, so you do not have to keep contacting them or talking with them if they call you;
+- An experienced attorney or personal injury firm will handle the insurance company for you, so you do not have to keep contacting them or talking with them if they call you;

-• An experienced attorney or personal injury firm can guide you through the complex claims and litigation process;
+- An experienced attorney or personal injury firm can guide you through the complex claims and litigation process;

-• Hiring a personal injury attorney means you will not have to do the investigation work to work up the case;
+- Hiring a personal injury attorney means you will not have to do the investigation work to work up the case;

-• Hiring a personal injury lawyer creates an attorney-client relationship where you can speak freely with the attorney about your case and ask questions without them being used against you later by the insurance company;
+- Hiring a personal injury lawyer creates an attorney-client relationship where you can speak freely with the attorney about your case and ask questions without them being used against you later by the insurance company;

-• The earlier you hire a personal injury attorney, the earlier you can focus on healing, not dealing with an adverse insurance company; and
+- The earlier you hire a personal injury attorney, the earlier you can focus on healing, not dealing with an adverse insurance company; and

-Initially, most personal injury matters start out as claims to the insurance company and that are handled by the insurance company’s adjusters.
+Initially, most personal injury matters start out as claims to the insurance company and are handled by the insurance company’s adjusters.
 These adjusters are too often from out of state and unfamiliar with Montana law, Montana courts, and Montana in general.

 Insurance adjusters and agents are generally incentivized to pay as little as possible and they often treat plaintiffs as mere numbers, not people.
 These adjusters often do not take claims seriously until a plaintiff has retained an attorney to represent the plaintiff.
 If insurance companies and insurance adjusters paid full and fair compensation to unrepresented clients, as they should, there would be little need for plaintiffs attorneys to ever get involved in a case.
 Rarely, however, does this seem to happen.
 Much more often, a Plaintiff lawyer must be hired for the injured party or those who care about them to get the full and fair compensation they deserve.